Rights need a payment layer. ACP and x402 are how agents pay for them.

 What Suede already runs in production

-17 live x402 paid endpoints on Base mainnet.
-Music generation, video generation, voice, rights lookup, licensing routes, and provenance reads — all priced per call in USDC, all discoverable through standard well-known files.
+3 paid x402 resources on Base mainnet.
+Music generation, video generation, and image generation are priced per call in USDC and discoverable through standard well-known files.
 The Producer by Suede Labs agent is registered as a hireable Virtuals ACP agent for music and video generation and ACP/x402 consulting.

 Agent-driven traffic is going to need a rights-aware payment surface.
 The platforms that own it will sit between every model and every piece of licensed creative work.
 Suede Labs has the rights infrastructure on one side, the discovery and payment endpoints on the other, and live agent traffic moving between them.
 The thesis is not "agents will transact."
 The thesis is that rights-aware atomic payment is a category, and Suede is operating it in production.